silent-auction-3/back-end/README.md

 ```
 ## Login User

-Create an Account for the authenticated User if an Account for that User does
-not already exist.
-Each User can only have one Account.
+Login a User to create an Authentication Token if that User exists and is authenticated.

-**URL** : `/api/auth/register`
+**URL** : `/api/auth/login`

 **Method** : `POST`